 It is not only possible to create routes, but also POIs (points of interest), both in Movescount and on the clock itself.
 For example, if you are in the middle of a tour, you can mark the place where there is a source for reference.
 Or locate yourself with reference to your home.
 This is always combined with the red arrow you see in the image that indicates where the geographic north is.

-The navigation is shown by a dotted route.
-It is not guided in a way that indicates "turn right after 50m", but you have to keep an eye on the clock display.
-On clearly marked paths there is no problem, but if the route is difficult to mark because of weeds or a lot of grass, you have to keep an eye on the display.
-However, there is a warning to leave the route if you stray too far from the path.
+The way the navigation is displayed is through a dotted route.
+It is not a guided navigation in a way that tells you to "turn right at 50m", but you will have to keep an eye on the clock screen.
+In clearly marked trails there is no problem, but if the delimitation of the same is complicated by undergrowth or a lot of grass, things get complicated, so you must be more aware of the screen.
+Of course, there is a warning to leave the route in case you deviate too much from the path.

 Within the navigation menu options (by holding down the centre button) you can also adjust the zoom, so you can get very close to determine the route to follow, or zoom out to see your location in relation to the rest of the route, POIs you have marked, or the start and end of the route (in case you want to take a detour).

 The maximum scale that it admits is 50m.